liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 #### Emails

 This form sets the addresses for customer email notifications.
-Use the list of term definitions below to customize your correspondence with your customers.
+Use the list of term definitions below to customize the correspondence with your customers.

 ![Figure 12.19: Shopping emails can be configured in a myriad of ways to suit your needs.](../../images/shopping-confirmation-email-form.png)

-**Emails From:** sets the customers name and email address for basic correspondence.
+**Emails From:** sets the email address from which order and shipping notifications are sent.

-**Confirmation Email:** is the from used by the store to communicate with customers about their orders.
-It could be used, for example, to let customers know their transaction has been received and is being processed.
+**Confirmation Email:** Use this form to customize the email message customers receive when an order is received.

-**Shipping Email:** is the form the store uses to notify customers that their orders have been shipped.
+**Shipping Email:** Use this form to customize the email message customers receive when an order has been shipped.

 So far we have added the shopping portlet to your site, created categories and items for your store, set up payment options, and configured customer